#1 Home Improvement Retailer

 When can I plant seeds in my garden?

-If the soil isn't cold and frozen, consider planting your flower, fruit, or vegetable seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

 Do I have to harden off my seedlings before planting them outside?